ethereum-optimism/community-hub/src/docs/developers/integration.md

 To ensure that your contracts have been compiled correctly, check your project directory for the outputted folders `artifacts` and `cache`.

-To compile your contacts for L2, we merely add the `network` flag to our command and specify the network we wish to compile for:
+To compile your contacts for L2, we simply add the `network` flag to our command and specify the network we wish to compile for:

 ```sh
 yarn hardhat compile --network optimism